cbalbin-bio/Epitopedia/README.md

 --rasa_span | Minimum consecutive accesssible residues to consider a hit a SeqBMM --taxid_filter | taxa filter; example to filter out all Coronaviridae --taxid_filter 11118

+## Output

+Example output files 6VXX_A with a taxid_filt of 11118 as an input can be found [here]() Definitions for the output file headers can be found [here](headers.md)
-## Intermediate Output
+### Intermediate Output

-Epitopedia will output the following files:
+Epitopedia will output the following files at various stages of execution:

 File Name | Description
 ------------ | -------------